yomi413/rails-final-project/README.md

 To use this app, please follow the following instructions:

-  1. Close this repository [ADD REPO HERE] and save it locally;
+  1. Open this repository https://github.com/yomi413/rails-final-project and save it locally;
   2. Run `bundle install`;
   3. Run `rake db:migrate`;
   4. Run `rails s` to start the server; and